Aleph-Alpha/support/qdrant-backup-restore/k8s/README.md

      kubectl get services -lapp=qdrant
      ```

-   - Pick the headless service. i.e `qdrant-headless`, the `QDRANT_SOURCE_HOSTS` now becomes `http://qdrant-headless:6333`.
+   - Pick the headless service. i.e `qdrant-headless`, the `QDRANT_SOURCE_HOSTS` now becomes `http://qdrant-headless:6333` or `qdrant-headless.<namespace>.svc.cluster.local` if its in another namespace.
 3. Update the `QDRANT_RESTORE_HOSTS` to `""` empty since in backup the restoration target is not needed.
 4. `GET_PEERS_FROM_CLUSTER_INFO` should be `true` to discover qdrant cluster peers when backing up collections.
 5. `CURL_TIMEOUT` is set at `3000` seconds.
 This is the max time curl will wait for request to complete.
-Its increased in scenarios where backup take a while.
+Its increased in scenarios where backup takes a while.
 6. `QDRANT_S3_LINK_EXPIRY_DURATION` is set at `3600`.
 This is the duration that an s3 presigned url will be active.
 The url is used during the recovery process.
 7. `QDRANT_WAIT_ON_TASK` is set as `true`.
 This configuation make backup process synchronous meaning 'wait for snapshot process to finish successfully before moving on'.
 Its used during backup and recovery.